aanderer/ClinicalTrialsWithSurrogates/README.md

 ### Different time-to-event surrogates

-This group of data files contains data from meta-analyses on time-to-event surrogate outcomes, mostly in oncology trials.
-An example of how this data is useful can be found in the following plot:
+We manually collected true and surrogate outcome pairs from 65 meta-analyses in the medical literature.
+We arrived at this set by searching PubMed using the terms “surrogate outcome meta-analysis”, which gave us 537 results, and then we manually extracted all studies which listed both study-level and individual-level correlations to obtain these 65 surrogate/true outcome pairs from 80 different meta-analyses.
+As the literature on meta-analyses and surrogate outcomes expands, one will be able to collect this data on a much larger range of diseases

+All data are on time-to-event surrogate outcomes in oncology trials.
+The following scatterplot depicts the relationship between the individual-level correlation and the study-level correlation for each pair:

 <img align="center" width="400" src="Plots/actual_rhoI_vs_rho0.png">

-Here, each dot represents a different surrogate/true outcome pair.
-We can see the individual-level correlation versus the study-level correlation for each pair.
-This helps us visualize what the relationship between these two values looks like across different potentially useful surrogate/true outcome pairs.

-<b>TRUE_SURR_HR_Distribution.csv</b>: This file has data at the trial level on 30 different surrogate/true outcome pairs (we have information on between 7 and 36 trials for each pair) about hazard ratios for both outcomes.
-This information was compiled from scraping data from 21 meta-analyses for different diseases with time-to-event outcomes.

-* Paper: id for meta-analysis it comes from (first 4 letters of first author’s last name + mmyy of publication)
-* Disease: disease this trial is looking to treat
-* TRUE: name or abbreviation of true outcome measured by the trial
-* Surrogate: name or abbreviation of surrogate outcome measured by the trial
-* Trial: Trial name/id
-* Patients Treatment: treatment group size
-* Patients Control: control group size
-* HR Surrogate: the hazard ratio measured for the surrogate outcome
-* CI Surrogate: confidence interval for HR Surrogate
-* HR True: the hazard ratio measured for the true outcome
-* CI True: confidence interval for HR True

-<b>IPD_surrogate_correlations.csv</b>: This file has information at the meta-analysis level on different surrogate/true outcome pairs about individual level and study level correlations.
-Compiled from scraping data from meta-analyses for different diseases with time-to-event outcomes.
+<b>IPD_surrogate_correlations.csv</b>: This file has information at the meta-analysis level on different surrogate/true outcome pairs about individual-level and study-level correlations.
-To collect these papers, we searched PubMed for meta-analyses of surrogate time-to-event endpoints and wound up with 80 papers.
 Some of these papers contain multiple surrogate endpoints for the same disease.

 * Paper: id for meta-analysis it comes from (first 4 letters of first author’s last name + mmyy of publication)
 * Disease: disease this trial is looking to treat